The Russia-Ukraine war: How to avoid charity scams

 The wave of misinformation

 As the war in Ukraine intensifies, Ukrainians are being forced to vacate their homes and take refuge in shelters and in neighbouring countries.
-According to UNHCR, more than 3.2 million people have fled Ukraine, and millions more are displaced inside the country.
+According to UNHCR, at least 7.3 million people have fled Ukraine, and millions more are displaced inside the country.

 Although the war in Ukraine might be miles away from many of us, their plight is triggering an emotional response from nations worldwide who are looking for ways to lend a helping hand to these refugees.